0xcert/framework/docs/guide/asset-management.md

 import { AssetLedger, AssetLedgerCapability } from '@0xcert/ethereum-asset-ledger';
 ```

-Then, lets deploy a new asset ledger to the Ethereum blockchain.
+Now, lets deploy a new asset ledger to the Ethereum blockchain.

 ```ts
 const mutation = await AssetLedger.deploy(provider, {